Sweet and Tangy Asian Pork Chops

-I have always enjoyed Asian food, and when I had pork chops, I put this recipe together.
-The sauce is sweet and tangy and the meat is moist and tender.—Betty Kercheval, Bellevue, Washington
+I have always enjoyed Asian food, and when I had pork chops, I put this recipe together to create my own take on Asian pork chops.
+The sauce is sweet and tangy and the meat is moist and tender. —Betty Kercheval, Bellevue, Washington

 - 4 boneless pork loin chops (5 ounces each)